Ideal Protein

 Do All Ideal Protein Clinics Charge the Same Amount for the Program?

-Each Ideal Protein clinic is required to charge a minimum cost for the weight loss products.
-However, the pricing structures of the different weight loss clinics vary widely.
+Basically, every Ideal Protein clinic is required to charge a minimum cost for the weight loss products, but the difference lies in how those prices are structured.
+If you take the United Stakes for example:

 What Does the Cost Cover?